 (Names have been changed for confidentiality)

-From Togo, an active member of a political party which won the election of 24/04/05, but after the death of the president his son entered in to a collaboration of Armed forces.
-Many activists have been beaten to death; some incarcerated in the jail others taken to an unknown destination.
+From Togo, an active member of a political party which won the election of 24/04/05, but after the death of the president her son entered in to a collaboration of Armed forces.
+Many activists have been beaten to death; some incarcerated in the jail, others taken to an unknown destination.
 Because of her political persuasion this lady was gang raped by 7 men and as a result sustained injuries and infection.
-The Country is presently preparing for civil war.
-She has been refused Asylum in UK and will shortly be returned to Togo.
+The country is presently preparing for civil war.
+She has been refused Asylum in the UK and will shortly be returned to Togo.
 A civil servant, with first class degree, a teacher of philosophy in a grammar school, but because of her origin she will not be able to continue her career, as she is not of the same origin as the current president.

-Having escaped torture in Uganda, she claimed asylum in UK, during her time detained in YWIRC she decided that she would rather starve herself to death than be returned to her fate in Uganda.
-Befrienders helped her through this harrowing time, it was revealed that her solicitor had not arranged for a Medical Foundation for Victims of Torture report, and this would be critical in her case.
+Having escaped torture in Uganda, she claimed asylum in UK.
+During her time detained in YWIRC she decided that she would rather starve herself to death than be returned to her fate in Uganda.
+Befrienders helped her through this harrowing time.
+It was revealed that her solicitor had not arranged for a Medical Foundation for Victims of Torture report, and this would be critical in her case.
 It was also revealed that her lawyer has in general represented her case badly and missed critical information.